Chinese app TikTok cuts jobs in India following ban

 NEW DELHI: Popular short-video Chinese app TikTok is cutting its workforce in India after hundreds of millions of its users dropped it to comply with a government ban on dozens of Chinese apps amid a military standoff between the two countries.

-"Given the lack of feedback from the government about how to resolve this issue in the subsequent seven months, it is with deep sadness that we have decided to reduce our workforce in India," a TikTok statement said Wednesday (Jan 27).
+``Given the lack of feedback from the government about how to resolve this issue in the subsequent seven months, it is with deep sadness that we have decided to reduce our workforce in India," a TikTok statement said Wednesday.

-The statement did not give details, but media reports say the company has more than 2,000 employees in India.
+The statement didn’t give details, but media reports say the company has more than 2,000 employees in India.
 It expressed the hope it will get a chance to relaunch TikTok in India to support hundreds of millions of users, artists, storytellers, educators and performers.

-China said New Delhi has been using national security as an excuse to prohibit Chinese mobile apps.
+China says New Delhi has been using national security as an excuse to prohibit Chinese mobile apps.

+China’s government on Thursday criticized Indian moves to ban Baidu, TikTok and other popular Chinese apps and appealed to New Delhi to get economic ties “back on track.”

+“China opposes any discriminatory restrictive measures against Chinese companies,” said a Commerce Ministry spokesman, Gao Feng.

 Chinese-owned apps have found a fast-growing market in India, with some companies creating India-specific apps that have exploded in popularity.

-Prime Minister Narendra Modi’s government has used the country’s 500 million internet users — second only to China — as a lure to get tech giants including Twitter to localise Indians' data.
+Prime Minister Narendra Modi’s government has used the country’s 500 million internet users — second only to China — as a lure to get tech giants including Twitter to localize Indians' data.